-Manner Mode Key Use to set the Manner mode (from standby mode press and hold \\ for about 3 seconds).
+Manner Mode Key Use to set the Manner Mode (from standby mode press and hold for about 3 seconds).

-Navigation Keys Use for quick access to Messages,

-Ringers, Axcess Apps and Mobile Web.
+Navigation Key Use for quick access to Messages, My Speaker on, Axcess Apps. and Mobile Web.

 Right Soft Key Use to select an action within a menu.